-When a student has more than seven (7) absences, excused or unexcused, from any class during a quarter, credit will not be awarded and the class must be repeated.
+When a student has more than seven (7) absences, excused or unexcused, from any class during a quarter, credit will not be awarded.
 Students will receive a letter, which will become a part of their permanent file.
 (Extended illness may be a mitigating circumstance.)
-Vacations during the school year will count toward these absences.
-This means the student will be subject to the Gift of Time in that grade level since all subjects, except math, offer no alternatives in the next grade level.
+Vacations during the school year count toward these absences.
+This means the student will be subject to the Gift of Time since all subjects, except math, offer no alternatives in the next grade level.